Character and Responsible Leadership

 Researching Character and Responsible Leadership

-This is a landmark research initiative, led by eminent academics from across the University of Oxford working in collaboration with other global universities.
+This is a landmark research initiative, involving academics from across the University of Oxford working in collaboration with other global universities.
 It will focus on financial services, technology, law, and more broadly across business.
 The input and involvement of industry leaders at every stage will ensure the project’s relevance, and the Forward Institute is partnering with the Oxford Character Project to help to drive this industry impact.

 Over the next three years, we will explore the science and art of character and leadership development, combining rigorous empirical research from the social sciences with new advances in measurement technologies, and creative insights from the arts and humanities.

 - What character strengths or virtues are most important for existing and emerging leaders in to have the most positive impact in their organisations and on the people around them, and further values-based practice?

 - How does this vary across sectors?
 Are there specific virtues for leadership in Law, Technology, Financial Services or Business more generally?

 - What is the relationship between character, leadership development and culture? ﹥How is character taught through leadership development?

 - Is it possible to design, deliver and rigorously evaluate the impact of programmes that develop character virtues needed for ethical leadership?

 - To what extent can organisational culture and performance be influenced by developing the character of people within the organisation?